 Because many geriatric syndromes have multiple causes, multiple targeted interventions may be a more realistic approach than trying to find a "cure."
 For example, the cause of dizziness is often multifactorial in older adults.
 Successful treatment may involve correcting vision, prescribing physical therapy focused on strength and balance, and reducing sedating medications, in contrast to a narrow focus on one problem.

 Many abnormal findings are relatively common in older people and may not be responsible for a particular symptom.
 Such findings can include asymptomatic bacteriuria, premature ventricular contractions, and slowed reaction time.
 In addition, many older patients with multiple comorbidities may have laboratory abnormalities that, while pathologic, may not be clinically important.
 A complete work-up for a mild anemia in a person with multiple other issues might be burdensome to the patient with little chance of positively impacting any meaningful clinical outcomes.
 While abnormalities should be acknowledged in the medical record, they can be addressed in order of priority, with the patient's goals and preferences (eg, independence, symptom management, desire for longevity) dictating the evaluation strategy.

 Many older patients must manage complex medication regimens, particularly those who have multiple comorbidities.
 Medication side effects can occur with low doses of medications that usually produce no side effects in younger people.
 For instance, a mild anticholinergic agent (eg, diphenhydramine) may cause confusion, loop diuretics may precipitate urinary incontinence, and nonprescription sympathomimetics may result in urinary retention.

-Multiple chronic conditions may accumulate in older adults requiring a comprehensive approach that considers each condition in concert with the others.
-This becomes particularly important when applying disease-specific guidelines that frequently do ...
+Multiple chronic conditions may accumulate in older adults requiring a comprehensive approach that considers each condition in conjunction with others.
+This becomes particularly important when applying disease-specific guidelines that frequently do not consider ...